Warwick Castle: 17th-century country house

 On 1 September 1628 Fulke Greville was murdered in Holborn by his manservant: Ralph Haywood – a "gentleman" – who stabbed the baron twice after discovering he had been omitted from mention in Greville's will.
 Greville died from his wounds four weeks later.
 The Watergate Tower, which is said to be haunted by his ghost, became known as the Ghost Tower.

 Under Robert Greville, 2nd Baron Brooke, Warwick Castle's defences were enhanced from January to May 1642 in preparation for attack during the First English Civil War.
 The garden walls were raised, bulwarks – barricades of beams and soil to mount artillery – were constructed and gunpowder and wheels for two cannons were obtained.

 Robert Greville was a Parliamentarian, and on 7 August 1642 a Royalist force laid siege to the castle.
 Greville was not in the castle at the time and the garrison was under the command of Sir Edward Peyto.
 Spencer Compton, 2nd Earl of Northampton, Lord Lieutenant of Warwickshire commanded the Royalist force.
 William Dugdale, acting as a herald, called for the garrison commander to surrender the castle, but he was refused.
 The besieging army opened fire on the castle, to little effect.
 According to Richard Bulstrode:

 The siege was lifted on 23 August 1642 when the garrison was relieved by the forces of the Earl of Essex, and the Royalists were forced to retreat to Worcester.
 After the Battle of Edgehill in 1642 – the first pitched battle of the English Civil War – prisoners were held in Caesar's and Guy's Towers.

 During the Second English Civil War prisoners were again held at the castle, including those from the Battle of Worcester in 1651.
 A garrison was maintained in the castle complete with artillery and supplies from 1643 to 1660, at its strongest it numbered 302 soldiers.
 In 1660 the English Council of State ordered the castle governor to disband the garrison and hand over the castle to Robert Greville, 4th Baron Brooke.
 The state apartments were found to be outmoded and in poor repair.

-Under Roger and William Hurlbutt, master carpenters of Warwick, extensive modernization of the interiors was undertaken, 1669–78.
+Under Roger and William Hurlbutt, master carpenters of Warwick, extensive modernisation of the interiors was undertaken, 1669–78.
 To ensure that they would be in the latest taste, William was sent to Dorset to make careful notes of the interiors recently finished at Kingston Lacy for Sir Ralph Bankes to designs by Sir Roger Pratt.

 On 4 November 1695 the castle was in sufficient state to host a visit by King William III.